Quezon, Isabela: Fishery

 Some farms in almost all barangays are engaged in tilapia culture through backyard fish pen as their supplementary source of food and income.
 There are around 15 hectares of backyard fish pens and 28.5 hectares of commercial fishing grounds along the river, dam and creeks.

 A good potential source of food protein and supplementary income, fish culture, not only tilapia species must be encouraged, Fish are grown together with palay on rice fields with sustained irrigation water through rice-fish culture schemes.
 Some species such as mudfish and catfish can be raised even without any input or feeding as long as there is adequate water.

 Facilities and services

 Irrigation

 The National Irrigation Administration serves the irrigated rice land of the municipality.
-About 86% of the 45.3 km2 are being covered by the agency while local community irrigation system, improvised water pumps serves the remaining 14%.
+About 86% of the 45.3 km2 are being covered by the agency while local community irrigation system, improvised water pumps serve the remaining 14%.
 Of this total irrigated rice lands, around 47 km2 are planted twice a year while the remaining area are only planted once a year.